sdomoszlai13/sdomoszlai13.github.io/_posts/2023-03-27-spring-mass-system.md

 ## Software

 The simulation is implemented in Python, as speed is not critical and there are great libraries available for numerical simulations in Python (NumPy, SciPy etc.), and MatPlotLib makes nice and easy plotting possible.
 An object-oriented approach was chosen for the simulation, as the the problem can be well described with an objects-centered approach.
-Both fixtures and masses are a user-defined type in the program.
+Fixtures, masses, and springs are all user-defined types in the program.

 The fixtures can be implemented relatively straight forward.